 A very obvious, but too often overlooked tool to make better images!

-Composition in photography seems pretty simple, point your camera at something that is interesting to you and press the shutter.
+Photography seems pretty simple, point your camera at something that is interesting to you and press the shutter.
 What could be easier?
-Now back up and decide make it a more interesting image, you might have to move those 4 corners around.
+Now, put some thought into it and try to make it a more interesting.
+What else is around here and you can move those 4 corners around.
 I don't really need that rock in the photo or do I?
 That edge of building adds to my shot or does it?
 You'll quickly discover that making a compelling image is about not only what you put in your viewfinder but what you leave out!
 One valuable tool is aspect ratios, and it's way too often ignored.
 It's almost laughable how many "good" photographers simple leave their camera and their editing software in the default 2 by 3 ratio.
-What a waste.
+What a boring waste.
 Often the best images are the simplest ones and how simple is it to just let a square a 1x1 aspect ration tell the story.
 Simple, balanced, no emphasis on height over width.
 Why not start there and expand if you need to.
 Frankly I find the default 2 x 3 boring and downright awkward especially in a vertical view.
-I tend to stick with traditional ratios, 1 x 1, or 4 x 5 in both horizontal and vertical views and the classic XPAN panoramic ration of 24 x 65.
+I tend to stick with traditional ratios, 1 x 1, or 4 x 5 in both horizontal and vertical views and the classic XPAN panoramic ratio of 24 x 65.
 But experiment and learn to use the aspect ratio that best tells the story you want.
 If your camera allows you to compose in different ratios so much the better!
-Some like Fuji’s have a wide variety and it’s not only fun but you will produce better images.
+Some like Fuji’s have a wide variety and it’s not only fun but it can help you produce more interesting images.
 Keep it simple was some of the best photography advice I ever got!
 The image below could have lots of treatments, It would have worked as a square but might not have gotten the feel of the wings, I could have shown all the wings but I think this middle ground, tells the story.
 Venice during Carnival if you are wondering.

 Creativity and the Obvious